betatran3010/apple-harvest-festival/design-plan-phase1/milestone-1.md

 In this second iteration of card sorting, I also divide the content into 7 groups: Home, Vendors, Performances, Directions & Transportation, FAQs, Header, and Footer.
 Everything is the same as card sorting 1 except for the location of the signature item section.
 It is now also placed on the "Home" page along with their images.
 Since not all people will go to the "Vendors" page, doing so can more quickly showcase what makes the festival special to the audience and encourage them to explore the website further.

 ## Final Content Organization
-> If you conducted more than one iteration of card sorting,
-> which iteration of card sorting will you use for your website?
-(1 sentence)

 I will use the second iteration for my website.

-> Explain how the final organization of content is appropriate for your site's audiences.
-(1-2 sentences)

 - This card sorting organization addresses the audience's goals by providing immediate access and easy navigation to key information they are seeking, whether it is vendor information, performance location & schedules, on-site navigation or transporation options.
 - I decide to additionally highlight signature items along with their images right on the homepage to immediately draws users' attention to the festival's unique offerings, thus guiding them on how to explore the festival if they're unsure and making sure they won't miss these must-try products.
 Signature items were significant motivators for some participants in the interviews.
 - Since my audience are Ithaca Area Residents, I don't include questions that people coming from other areas may have in the FAQs page but focus more on the potential factors that may affect the festival experience that the participants had reported.
 I don't create separate pages for these factors because they don't have much content and aren't the main parts of the festival.

 ## Navigation
-> Please list the pages you will include in your website's navigation.

 - Home
 - Vendors
 - Performances
 - Directions & Transportation
 - FAQs

-> Explain why the names of these pages make sense for your site's audience.
-(1-2 sentences)

 - Home: Since this page provides a welcoming introduction and quick access to essential information about the festival, naming it "Home" makes the page a starting point for all users.
 - Vendors: Naming "Vendors" for this page is appropriate because it allows attendees to know that they're browsing through different types of vendors and their respective products.